 This course examines the marketing of goods and services between businesses, with a special emphasis on organizational buying.
-Special focuses are on relationship marketing and
+Special focuses are on relationship marketing and -integrated marketing communications for business-to-business marketing.

-BUS410 Options, Futures, and Other Derivatives 3 Credits
+BUS410 Options, Futures, and Other Derivatives

 This course represents real-world practice to focus on theory and practice.
-It provides a unifying approach to the valuation of all derivatives, not just options and futures.
+It provides a -unifying approach to the valuation of all -derivatives, not just options and futures.
 The framework for pricing derivatives, interest rate derivatives, volatilities and correlations, hedging, swaps, and value calculations are covered.
 The student will work with various models, including the standard market models, models of short rate, and other appropriate models.
-Prerequisite: BUS200 or BUS305

-BUS415 International Business Seminar 3 Credits
+BUS415 International Business Seminar